analyst-muneeza/Codveda-Technologies-Internship/Datasets/README.md

 # Datasets

-This folder contains both raw and cleaned datasets used during the Codveda Technologies Data Analytics Internship projects.
+This folder contains both raw and cleaned CSV datasets used during the Codveda Technologies Data Analytics Internship projects.

 ---